fenago/ml-scikit-keras-tensorflow/labs/lab_8.md

     documentation for the `sklearn.random_projection` package for more details.

-Multidimensional Scaling (MDS)

-:   Reduces dimensionality while trying to
+Multidimensional Scaling (MDS): Reduces dimensionality while trying to
     preserve the distances between the instances.

-Isomap

-:   Creates a graph by
+Isomap: Creates a graph by
     connecting each instance to its nearest neighbors, then reduces dimensionality while trying to preserve the *geodesic distances*^[9]
      between the instances.

-t-Distributed Stochastic Neighbor Embedding (t-SNE)

-:   Reduces dimensionality while trying to keep
+t-Distributed Stochastic Neighbor Embedding (t-SNE): Reduces dimensionality while trying to keep
     similar instances close and dissimilar instances apart.
 It is mostly used for visualization, in particular to visualize clusters of instances in high-dimensional space (e.g., to visualize the MNIST images in 2D).

-Linear Discriminant Analysis (LDA)

-:   Is a classification algorithm, but during
+Linear Discriminant Analysis (LDA): Is a classification algorithm, but during
     training it learns the most discriminative axes between the classes, and these axes can then be used to define a hyperplane onto which to project the data.
 The benefit of this approach is that the